fcgrolleau/Dynamic-RRT/README.md

 ### Sankey diagrams

-Sankey diagrams were produced with the files corresponding to Figure 3 and S2 mentioned above.
-Then, HTML files were imported as resolution-independent images with <a href="https://nytimes.github.io/svg-crowbar/">SVG Crowbar</a> and colored in Adobe Illustrator.
+Sankey diagrams were produced with the files aforementioned R scripts corresponding to Figure 3 and S2.
+The HTML files produced were then imported as resolution-independent images with <a href="https://nytimes.github.io/svg-crowbar/">SVG Crowbar</a> and colored in Adobe Illustrator.

 ### Bootstrapping